-Objectives Methods REBA Action Level References Score To analyse the work activities of the Medium level of risk and [61] finishing process. requires necessary change.
-To identify the level of ergonomic risk.
-[24] 'To assess work-related musculoskeletal [61] disorders.
-'To improve sewing workers' comfort REBA 8 High risk and requires necessary [37] and workplace safety by reducing change soon.
-WRMSDs.
-To analyze the work body posture of Very high level of risk and [51] sewing workers at the garments requires necessary change manufacturing.
-To provide a summary of the REBA, in 11 requires necessary change now.
-[46] terms of validity.
-12 To assess work-related MSDs.
-[55]
+Objectives Methods REBA Score Action Level References To analyse the work activities of the finishing process.
+5 Medium level of risk and requires necessary change.
+[61] To identify the level of ergonomic risk.
+[24] 'To assess work-related musculoskeletal disorders.
+[61] 'To improve sewing workers' comfort and workplace safety by reducing WRMSDs.
+REBA 8 High risk and requires necessary change soon.
+[37] To analyze the work body posture of sewing workers at the garments manufacturing.
+Very high level of risk and requires necessary change [51] To provide a summary of the REBA, in terms of validity.
+11 requires necessary change now.
+[46] To assess work-related MSDs.
+12 [55]